Share

 Why We Did It

-Avada is currently being used by 894,228 beginners, professionals, marketers, and developers for a wide array of business types, across the world.
+Avada is currently being used by 958,370 beginners, professionals, marketers, and developers for a wide array of business types, across the world.
 Language management is a major part of tens of thousands of Avada websites.
 Updating your language files is an integral part of site maintenance.
-Since Avada language files are publicly curated by the wider community, each time a language file is updated, this update would only be available with each theme update, or, manually via our public Git repository.
+Since Avada language files are publicly curated by the wider community, each time a language file is updated, this update would only be available with each theme update or manually via our public Git repository.

 We believe that everyone should be able to use WordPress and take advantage of our theme to build incredible websites.
-No matter where you live or what language you speak, you shouldn’t have to translate your theme and plugins manually.
-For years this was possible for themes and plugins hosted on the WordPress repository.
+No matter where you live or what language you speak, you shouldn’t have to manually translate your theme and plugins.
+This was possible for themes and plugins hosted on the WordPress repository for years.
 Premium products, however, were always lacking in that area because there was no way for them to provide their translations efficiently.
 We felt we needed to change that and make this process seamless and automatic.

 What It Does